Tyks23/PHP-app/README.md

 ### Stack
 - PHP

-Since I didn't find any technology in the companies current project stack that would benefit this project, I decided to go with a simple XAMPP setup.
+Since I didn't find any technology in the team's current project stack that would benefit this project, I decided to go with a simple XAMPP setup.

 ### Setup